rianbl/warm_webapp_db/README.md

-Webapp inserting data in a database, both containerized rian lopes
+Webapp inserting data in a database, both orchastrated using Docker Swarm rian lopes